joescii/sbt-jasmine-plugin/README.md

 ## Generating an html runner page

-If you need to run your jasmine tests in a browser (for example if, heaven forbid, you have failing tests and want to dubug them) you can run the ```jasmine-gen-runner``` task, this will output a runner html file that you can load in a browser to run your jasmine tests.
+If you need to run your jasmine tests in a browser (for example if, heaven forbid, you have failing tests and want to debug them) you can run the ```jasmineGenRunner``` task, this will output a runner html file that you can load in a browser to run your jasmine tests.
 A link to the output runner file is output in the sbt console.

 ## Contributions